Flower drawing tutorials to decorate your bullet journal layouts

-Remember, too, that this advice can also be give to any of the flower doodle tutorials in this blog post!
+Remember, too, that this advice can also be given to any of the flower doodle tutorials in this blog post!

 Are These Flower Drawings Simple?

-So after looking at all of these beautiful flowers and corresponding instructional guides, I set out to create a spread of my own!
+So after looking at all of these beautiful flower doodles and corresponding instructional guides, I set out to create a spread of my own!
 I wanted to see for myself how easy it would be to recreate these beautiful tutorials.

 Back in March 2018, I recreated a bunch of these step-by-step flower tutorials from Liz for myself for my bullet journal spreads.
 Here is what I created below: